 Similarly, Emma Watson’s decision to wear a dress from Louis Vuitton’s Autumn/Winter 2017 collection when promoting ‘The Circle’ caused a traffic spike double that of Louis Vuitton’s womenswear show in March.

 Certainly, despite the consumer frenzy and search spikes created by collaborations, the reach and engagement of social media influencers dwarfs their impact — even a partnership between streetwear’s leading brand and luxury’s biggest.

-BoF partnered with Lyst, the global fashion search platform, to analyse the behaviour of over 65 million annual consumers, shopping across the world’s largest inventory of luxury and contemporary fashion.
+BoF partnered with Lyst, the global fashion search platform, to analyse the behaviour of over 70 million annual consumers, shopping across the world’s largest inventory of luxury and contemporary fashion.
 The rankings were formulated using Google and Lyst search data, engagement statistics, conversion rates and sales.
+Due to exclusive vertical distribution models, the Lyst Index does not include: Chanel, Christian Dior, Hermès, Louis Vuitton, Céline and Prada.
 Look out for the second iteration of the Lyst Index at the end of Q3.